BandwidthOnDemand/nsi-pce/README.md

+**Note: The DDS is now a standalone package that will require a separate install.
+This documentation needs to be updated.

 # NSI Path Computation Engine

 The Network Services Interface Path Computation Engine (NSI-PCE) is a conglomeration of components from the NSI 2.0 series of specifications [OGF NSF]: